Human-Connection/Human-Connection-Clock-API/README.md

 * core/: The core directory contains the most important files of the project like database, mailer, router and main controller
 * core/entryController.js: Is the main controller for all the requests
 * core/restapi.js: All routes can be found here, they will also be listed further down
+* documentation/: Documentation for the Clock of Change API
 * mails/: The mails directory holds the mail templates
+* migrations/: Migrations for the database
 * public/: The public directory is not used for now